Croatia by bike: the wine route by bike in the Istrian peninsula

 Today's objective is to reach the Sea in Poreč.
 On the route, the town of Višnjan is famous for its astronomical observatory.
 Located at an altitude of 250 m, you will also have a lovely view of Poreč and the Adriatic coast.
 It is also an opportunity to visit local cellars and taste the grape variety mainly grown in Poreč and its surroundings: Malvoisie.
 The route continues through the charming villages of Tar and Nova Vas, before arriving in Poreč.

-Day 4: from Poreč to Kanfanar and Rovinj - 32 or 56 km
+Day 4: From Poreč to Kanfanar and/or from Kanfanar to Rovinj (34 or 66 km)

 Day 5: Rovinj